github/docs/content/github/working-with-github-pages/troubleshooting-custom-domains-and-github-pages.md

 Make sure your site does not:
 - Use more than one apex domain.
 For example, both `example.com` and `anotherexample.com`.
 - Use more than one `www` subdomain.
 For example, both `www.example.com` and `www.anotherexample.com`.
 - Use both an apex domain and custom subdomain.
 For example, both `example.com` and `docs.example.com`.
+(Note that there is an exception: If configured correctly the subdomain `www` is automatically redirected to the apex domain.)

 {% data reusables.pages.wildcard-dns-warning %}